 A keystore directory is used by Zowe to hold the certificate used for encrypting communication between Zowe clients and the Zowe z/OS servers.
-It also holds the truststore used to hold public keys of any servers that Zowe trusts.
-When
+The keystore directory also holds the truststore used to hold public keys of any servers that Zowe trusts.
+When Zowe is launched, the instance directory configuration file instance.env specifies the location of the keystore directory.
+For more information, see Creating and configuring the Zowe instance directory.

-Zowe is launched, the instance directory configuration file instance.env specifies the location of the keystore directory.
-See Creating and configuring the Zowe instance directory.
+If you created a keystore directory from a previous release of Version 1.8 or later, you can reuse the existing keystore directory with the newer version of Zowe.

-If you have already created a keystore directory from a previous release of Version 1.8 or later, then you may reuse the existing keystore directory with newer version of Zowe.
+You can use the existing certificate signed by an external certificate authority (CA) for HTTPS ports in the API Mediation Layer and the Zowe Application Framework.
+Alternatively, you can permit the Zowe configuration script to generate a self-signed certificate by the local API Mediation CA.

-You can use the existing certificate signed by an external certificate authority (CA) for HTTPS ports in the API Mediation Layer and the Zowe Application Framework, or else you can let the Zowe configuration script to generate a self-signed certificate by the local API Mediation CA.
+If you permit the Zowe configuration to generate a self-signed certificate, be sure to import the certificates into your browser to avoid untrusted network traffic challenges.
+For more information, see Import the local CA certificate to your browser on page 378.

-If you let the Zowe configuration generate a self-signed certificate, the certificates should be imported into your browser to avoid untrusted network traffic challenges.
-See Import the local CA certificate to your browser on page 321.
-If you do not import the certificates into your browser when you access a Zowe web page, you may be challenged that the web page cannot be trusted and, depending on the browser you are using, have to add an exception to proceed to the web page.
-Some browser versions may not accept the Zowe certificate because it is self-signed and the signing authority is not recognized as a trusted source.
-Manually importing the certificate into your browser makes it a trusted source and the challenges will no longer occur.
+Note: If you do not import the certificates into your browser when you access a Zowe web page, you may be challenged that the web page cannot be trusted.
+Depending on the browser you are using, you may have to add an exception to proceed to the web page.
+Some browser versions may not accept the Zowe certificate because the certificate is self-signed and the signing authority is not recognized as a trusted source.
+Manually importing the certificate into your browser ensures that the source is trusted, thereby preventing authenication challenges.

-If you have an existing server certificate that is signed by an external CA, then you use this for the Zowe certificate.
-This could be a CA managed by the IT department of your company, which has already ensured that any certificates signed by that CA are trusted by browsers in your company because they have included their company's CA in their company's browsers' truststore.
-This will avoid the need to manually import the local CA into each client machine's browsers.
+If you have an existing server certificate that is signed by an external CA, use this certificate as your Zowe certificate.
+An example is a CA managed by the IT department of your company, which already ensured that any certificates signed by that CA are trusted by browsers in your company because they have included the CA of the company in the truststore in company browsers.
+This avoids the need to manually import the local CA into each browser of the client machine.

-If you want to avoid the need to have each browser trust the CA that has signed the Zowe certificate, you can use a public certificate authority such as Symantec, Comodo, or GoDaddy to create a certificate.
+To avoid requiring each browser to trust the CA that signed the Zowe certificate, you can use a public certificate authority such as Symantec, Comodo, Let's Encrypt, or GoDaddy_to create a certificate.
 These certificates are trusted by all browsers and most REST API clients.
-However, this option involves a manual process of requesting a certificate and may incur a cost payable to the publicly trusted CA.
+This option, however, requires a manual process to request a certificate and may incur a cost payable to the publicly trusted CA.